Project

 I'd like to be able to override RSpec's trap somehow.
 For example, if someone types something in byebug or pry's prompt, we surely don't want to quit rspec but only empty the input written so far by the user and print another prompt.

-Updated by kyrylo (Kyrylo Silin) over 9 years ago
+Updated by kyrylo (Kyrylo Silin) about 10 years ago

 Nobuyoshi Nakada wrote: